How to feel confident and connected in your working life

 - Crisis management and decision-making

-Mentoring is where a coach is sought out for a specific knowledge.
+MENTORING is where you work in a special field and are looking for guidance and expertise from someone who is experienced in that subject are.
+The Mentor will enable you to progress your thinking and offer insight and expertise.
 With 30 years of working in the media, as a journalist, broadcaster, editor and travel writer it isn't surprising that many of my clients are looking to get published and further their careers.

 CLIENTS Many of my clients are writers and creatives: journalists and non-fiction authors, photographers wanting to add words, women returners and freelancers at home with young children.
 I also work with PRs and marketing departments, travel industry professionals, CEOs and entrepreneurs seeking individual help with start-ups and blog